-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited the Licking Heights Local School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Licking Heights Local School District's major federal program for the fiscal year ended June 30, 2020.
-The Licking Heights Local School District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings.
+We have audited the Licking Heights Local School District's compliance with the types of compliance requirements described in the Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the Licking Heights Local School District's major federal programs for the fiscal year ended June 30, 2021.
+The Licking Heights Local School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings.